G-Research/spark-extension/README.md

 ```
 </details>

-**Spark temporary directory**: Create a temporary directory that will be removed on Spark application shutdown:
+**Spark temporary directory**: Create a temporary directory that will be removed on Spark application shutdown.

 <details>
 <summary>Examples:</summary>